TalhaBinShahid/TalhaBinShahid/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Talha Bin Shahid
 ========================================================================================================================================

 I am from National University of Modern languages🏗️ taking BS Computer Science.💻 I have a huge interest in Data Science and Data engineering.
-Currently studying python🐍.
-I love to join different community and competition that involve providing benefit to the society.
+Currently focusing on Data analysis and data visualization.
+I love to join different communities and competitions that involve providing benefit to the society.

 *   🌍  I'm based in Pakistan
 *   ✉️  You can contact me at [talhabinshahid2004@outlook.com](mailto:talhabinshahid2004@outlook.com)
-*   🧠  I'm learning how to use Github.
-*   🤝  I'm open to collaborating on on basic data science porjects.
+*   🤝  I'm open to collaborating on on basic data analysis porjects.
 *   ⚡  I am Batman.
 Tell Everyone!
    ### Skills
 <p align="left">